Artist in Residency Programs

 "Students got to have an important role in the play and their input was central to the development of the performance.
 Learning science concepts through drama provided another pedagogical approach to reinforcing previously learned ideas.
 It was a fun, engaging and rewarding learning experience!"

 West Springs School (Calgary)

-Interested in more information?
-Please send us a note indicating the number of classrooms at your school that would be participating and we'll get back to you with a quote you right away!
+Want more info?
+Please send us a note at email@example.com.
+Let us know which program you are interested in and the number of classrooms that would be participating and we'll get back to you with a quote and further details.